Settling On A Style

 However, even within the constraints of limited color and flat application, gouache is extremely versatile.
 Here are a few examples of varying techniques that can be achieved:

 As you can see, the technique options are endless even once you’ve selected your medium.

 So, what style am I going to use to execute my “Paradise Fusion” design (as I’ve decided to name it)?
 Due to the fact that the main premise behind the design is bringing together global interpretations on similar themes, I am going to be incorporating multiple styles.

 My primary motifs are going to be flowers, animals, leaves, and branches.
 However, within those categories, there is variation in the source material that I’ve drawn from.
 Some of the them are going to be much more accurate to life and painted from photographs.
-For these motifs, I am going to use a traditional style that has been widely adopted in the West under the name Chinoiserie owing to its Chinese influence, although similar styles can also be found in other cultures.
+For these motifs, I am going to use a style popularized in Western decorative art as chinoiserie, named for its emulation of Chinese artworks.

 What is distinctive about this technique is either the use or imitation of Chinese brush painting, which embraces both distinct outlines and smooth gradations.
 I am hoping that this will provide an elegant bridge between a more modeled, botanically accurate style and the flatter, more abstracted style of some of my other motifs.
 These motifs will be directly drawn from source material that is already stylized, and I will be painting them as such (with some tinkering), similar to the style of the Indian chintz shown above.